graphopedia-xyz/graphopedia/bar-chart/index.md

 4. [*Bullet chart*](/bullet-chart) functionally the same as a bar chart, the bullet chart adds a symbol for the target value and a progress bar.
 5. *Slope graph* is an alternative to a stacked bar chart.
 A slope graph shows the relationship between two sets of categories.

 The need to find an alternative to a bar chart sometimes leads people to substitute it with a chart that is not functionally the same, for example, the pie chart, the bubble or the histogram.
-For this reason, it is important to look for an alternative that is functionally the same.[citation needed]
+For this reason, it is important to look for an alternative that is functionally the same.

 ## References
 [^harris]: [Information Graphics: A Comprehensive Reference by Robert L. Harris](https://books.google.com/books?id=LT1RXREvkGIC)